I was recently reading an issue of Maclean’s, a Canadian magazine that covers politics and culture, and a certain name within a column caught my eye.

 They also inspired a whole generation of writers as a fledgling fantasy writer that I can confess (I’ve been working on a book, shhhhhh).

 I think the real misconception here is thinking that the reading habits of some U.S. kids and teens speaks to the worlds’ desire to read.
-Using statistics based on a percentile of the human reading experience in a study that was more about determining why book sales were declining in the mid 2000s doesn’t exactly tickle my brain in the right way, but the same could be said for statistics used by those who said the book series did engage readers.
+Using statistics based on a percentile of the human reading experience in a study that was more about determining why book sales were declining in the mid 2000s doesn’t tickle my brain in the right way, but the same could be said for statistics used by those who said the book series did engage readers.

-Also it would be interesting to see if the same results crop up in a study of Canadian teenagers rather than our neighbours South of the border.
+It would be interesting to see if the same results crop up in a study of Canadian teenagers rather than our neighbours South of the border.

 Ultimately, it’s up to you whether young or old to read.
 My parents played a huge role instilling that reading books was a great way to learn, so I have to thank them, but I have a feeling my wheels are starting to spin.